Shidacea/Shipectral/README.md

 # Installation

+## Prerequisites

+* Crystal (needs to be in the path environment variable for Windows)
+* Ruby
+* Rake
+* Bison
+* Libraries needed for SFML (mostly Ubuntu, see the SFML documentation for more information)

+## Building

-Note that this current version does only run on Windows 64bit.
+Note that this current version does only run on Windows 64bit and Ubuntu.
-You need to provide a folder third_party with the subfolders crystal, crSFML, anyolite and SFML.
+You need to run `rake` in either a terminal (Ubuntu) or the 64bit Visual Studio Command Prompt (Windows).

-crystal needs to contain the crystal source code and a working Windows executable.

-crSFML needs to contain the crSFML source code.

-SFML needs to contain a recent Visual Studio 64bit SFML release with folders bin, lib and include in it.

-anyolite needs to contain the full anyolite shard including submodules.

-Then run cmake using Visual Studio.